Žuži Jelinek: Career and later life

 Jelinek was only 17 years of age when she began to work in Paris as a seamstress in a factory of Nina Ricci.
 While in Paris, Jelinek met Coco Chanel, for whom she briefly worked.
 Because of World War II, Jelinek returned to Zagreb in 1939.
 In Zagreb, she opened a tailor shop, where she sewed for wealthy Jewish families.
 Jelinek was also active in language learning.
 In 1941, she met and married her first husband, Zagreb dentist Dr. Erich Jelinek.
 From that marriage, Jelinek has two children, son Ivica and daughter Dijana.

-With the establishment of the Independent State of Croatia in 1941, the infamous Ustaše policy soon led her brothers to the camps where they were both killed, one in a Kerestinec concentration camp and other one in the Jadovno concentration camp.
-While in Sušak, where she moved to escape the Ustaša and Nazi persecution, Jelinek learned that her parents were about to be transported to Jasenovac concentration camp.
+With the establishment of the Independent State of Croatia in 1941, the infamous Ustaša policy soon led her brothers to the camps where they were both killed, one in a Kerestinec concentration camp and other one in the Jadovno concentration camp.
+While in Sušak, where she moved to escape the Ustaše and Nazi persecution, Jelinek learned that her parents were about to be transported to Jasenovac concentration camp.
 She went to an Italian officer, whom she seduced, and thus saved her parents from deportation.
 During the war, Jelinek joined the Partisans.
 After the war she began to sew again, and at 40 she moved to the United States.